maggyl/maggyl.github.io/_pages/photo.md

 layout: page
 ---

-Occationally I pick up my, now more than a decade old, D-SLR and shot some photos.
-Below is a small selection of photos I have taken over the years.
+<div style="text-align: justify; text-justify: inter-word"> Occasionally I pick up my, now more than a decade old, D-SLR and shot some photos.
+Below is a small selection of photos I have taken over the years.</div>

 # Selection of photos
 <figure>